In Conversation with Rachel Herbert – Trail’s End Beef

 RR2CS: How does a feedlot model use water differently than a grass-finished operation?

 In a feedlot, the cattle never move from their pens.
 It’s like being at home – if you need water, you turn on the tap.
 But if you go for a hike, you need to pack water with you.
 The same thing for the cattle.
-When we’re grazing extensive land, big fields, our cattle are not standing in the coral, drinking from a trough.
-We have to be able to manage other water sources and access other water sources, whether that’s springs, or streams, or dug-outs – whatever it is.
+When we’re grazing extensive land, big fields, our cattle are not standing in the corral, drinking from a trough or drinker.
+We have to be able to manage access other water sources, whether that’s springs, or streams, or dug-outs – whatever it is.
 For us, the water management is a big part of how effectively we can graze.

-We practice rotational grazing, or management intensive grazing, which means grass in the pasture is eaten, trampled, and fertilized.
-This grazing stimulates grass growth, and we move the cattle move off onto another pasture.
-The biggest factor in rotational grazing is water access.
-It’s easier to manage in terms of bringing water to the cattle from a dugout, or a well.
+We practice rotational grazing, which means grass in the pasture is eaten, trampled, and fertilized.
+This grazing stimulates grass growth, and we move the onto another pasture.
+The biggest factor in pasture rotations is water access.
 We have to think: how can we best manage those grasses and provide water access?
+A solar powered off-site watering system helps make best use of some pastures.
+We can adapt it to work from a well, dugout or spring which really opens up our options for grazing.

 RR2CS: Trails End operates with an ethic for water, riparian zones, and natural habitats.
 Can you talk about some of those interactions with the wild spaces on your land?